section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 ## Tools for Testing Website Page Speed

-WordPress speed is not dependent on whether it feels slow on your computer.
+WordPress speed is not dependent on whether it feels slow on the developer's computer.
 It might load faster as a result of browser caching yet it is very slow for a first-time visitor.
 Speed testing tools come in hand in determining your page speed.
 It is also worth noting that speed may vary with geographical locations.
 The faster the website the better.